bwiernik/DataSci-participation/README.md

 # DataSci-participation

 This is a repo for in-class participation.
+I am going to break things.